daveromsey/caps-lock-lover/README.md

 # Keyboard Goodies #

 An AutoHotkey keyboard enhancement script.
+Disables the Caps Lock key by default and turns it into a powerful modifier key allowing users to keep their hands on the home row.

 ## Acknowledgements ##
 This script is mostly assembled from modified versions of the following awesome scripts: